uw-dims/trident-training-manual/docs/source/introduction.rst

 Enter your credentials, and click the ``Sign In`` button.
-This will bring you to your user's home page, which will look similarly to this page:
+This will bring you to your user's home page, which will look similarly to Figure :ref:`tridentUserLoggedIn`.

 .. _tridentUserLoggedIn: